-The Internal Revenue Service, state and local governments take a tough stance against people or corporations that do not pay their taxes or submit false tax forms.
+The Internal Revenue Service, along with state and local governments, takes a tough stance against people or corporations that do not pay their taxes or submit false tax forms.
 In some instances, convictions for tax evasion can result in significant fines or possible prison time.

 At Mazzoni Karam Petorak & Valvano, we understand the seriousness of such charges.
 That’s why we want to meet with you and discuss the details of your case.
 Our experienced Scranton tax evasion attorneys have years of experience handling white collar criminal investigations involving various tax-related criminal charges.

 What is Tax Evasion?

 Tax evasion cases generally fall into two major categories.
 The most common forms generally include:

 - Failure to pay taxes –Whether intentionally or by accident, some people or corporations do not pay their local, state, or federal taxes, including estimated taxes.
 Stories abound about people or corporations that do not pay their taxes for years.